-We recently got on our hands a Toshiba N300 4TB internal HDD with 256 MB of cache memory.
-Without spending any time we opened the box and we installed the new hard drive to our benchmark PC in order to measure its performance.
+We recently got on our hands a Toshiba NAS N300 4TB internal HDD with 256 MB of cache memory.
+We got supplied 4 of these HDDs in order to operate them on a brand new Synology DS1621+ NAS.
+Without spending any time we opened the box and we installed the new hard drive to our PC in order to benchmark it and measure its performance.

 This drive is optimized by Toshiba for NAS use and it is certified for 24 hour x 7 days the week operation.
 Strangely enough, as a NAS drive it has rotational speed of 7200 RPMs, something that you don’t usually see in the most common NAS HDDs unless they are the Pro versions.
 An example is the Seagate Ironwolf that runs at 5900 RPMs unless you have the Ironwolf Pro model that runs at 7200 RPM.
 The same can be seen with Western Digital where their Red Plus model is at 5400 RPMs but when you go for the WD Red Pro edition you get a 7200 RPMs HDD.
 Just from that analogy, we can easily understand that the Toshiba 4TB N300 HDD is intended to be on the more professional grade category of HDDs.

 As a NAS hard drive it is optimized for reliability featuring a 1 million hours mean time between failures (MTBF) and it also has endurance with workloads of up to 180 TB per year in a 24/7 operation environment.
 Toshiba has also attached to the drive various sensors that detect even the slightest shock and as such their advanced control and sensing technology in coordination with the built-in Rotational Vibration (RV) sensor, dampens all the vibration wear and tear on the HD.
 The vibration compensation of the RV ensures high reliability and the longevity of the HDD.